Understand threat intelligence in Microsoft Sentinel

 Important

-Microsoft Sentinel is now generally available within the Microsoft unified security operations platform in the Microsoft Defender portal.
+Microsoft Sentinel is generally available within Microsoft's unified security operations platform in the Microsoft Defender portal.
+For preview, Microsoft Sentinel is available in the Defender portal without Microsoft Defender XDR or an E5 license.
 For more information, see Microsoft Sentinel in the Microsoft Defender portal.

 Introduction to threat intelligence